What is going on in the beef talks?

 Many of the measures will introduce more transparency into the beef supply chain – from farm to mart, to meat processing plant, to supermarket shelves.

-What is the prospect on prices increasing for beleaguered beef farmers in the short term?
+What is the prospect on prices increasing for farmers in the short-term?

-Unfortunately, there is little prospect of a price lift for beef farmers.
+Unfortunately, there is little prospect of a price lift.
 The shadow of Brexit is getting darker by the day with increased prospect of no deal between the UK and the EU – the former is by far the most important export market for Irish beef.

 That uncertainty has been the biggest factor in a price decline which means that a farmer selling cattle today is getting €150 to €200 per animal less than this time last year.

-All this is re-applying pressure on Minister Creed to intervene again to resolve a dispute that has quickly become polarised again.
+All this is re-applying pressure on Creed to intervene again to resolve a dispute that has quickly become repolarised.